Cecilapp/Cecil/docs/4-Configuration.md

     term: [<format>]
 ```

 Several formats can be defined for the same type of page.
-For example the `section` page type can be automatically rendred in HTML and RSS.
+For example the `section` page type can be automatically rendred in HTML and Atom.

 _Example:_